-46 Council of Europe, Recommendation CM/Rec(2007)2 on media pluralism and diversity of media content, 31 January 2007.

-minorities in their internal organisation of all its branches, in order to reflect society's diverse composition and reinforce social cohesion.
+Structural rules, which ensure the representation of the various cultural and social groups in professional, management and board functions of private media and PSM and in the staff of media councils or other advisory bodies, also aim to prevent or mitigate risks for cultural pluralism in the media.
+As Council of Europe Recommendation (2007)2 acknowledges, Member States can encourage the media to adopt or strengthen a voluntary policy promoting minorities in their internal organisation of all its branches, in order to reflect society's diverse composition and reinforce social cohesion.
 Hence, it is important to consider not only legal measures in the respective indicator, but also internal charters and/or voluntary engagements.